Rival-Thompson/IOT-Workshop_2020/Session3/Slides/slides.md

 So now let's connect our device to a MQTT-broker.
 To do this, we will have to include the `PubSubClient` library.
 When that is included you can make a new instance of PubSubClient and pass it the WiFiClient.

+We will use the following broker `test.mosquitto.org` on port `1883`

 ``` C++
 WiFiClient espClient;
 PubSubClient client(espClient);